 It wasn’t really a surprise that I took pictures and videos whenever I could.
 I am a very sentimental person.
 I love reserving memories.
 Capturing them is like having a certain moment frozen in time.
 Who would have thought that technology could provide us with an outlet where we can share our memories, and passion even?

 I started Youtube when I was 14 years old.
-I was in Tokyo back then, studying in Junior Highschool.
+I was in Japan back then, studying at Toho Junior Highschool located in Ota-ku, Tokyo.
 It was around 2009, in the little room that I was sharing with my cousin, Ate Soleil.
 I was watching Shane Dawson’s comedy videos where he was wearing different kinds of wigs and playing all the characters by himself.
 I got inspired to start my own channel as well.
-I recorded a video of me talking in front of the camera, and used Imovie to edit the whole video.
+I recorded a video of me talking in front of the camera, and used iMovie to edit the whole video.
 It was my first time.
 Took me a day to finish the entire editing process.
 I felt proud, happy,… accomplished even.
 I wanted to do it for fun.
 I didn’t have any idea you could actually make money from the advertisements.
 Then I stopped.
 I wasn’t confident enough to show my face; it made me cringe watching myself talk in front of the camera.
 I just stopped.
 Little did I know that my heart knew it was what I really wanted to do.

 I came back to the Philippines shortly afterward and forgot about my desire to be a Youtuber.
 Funny enough at 16 years old, I started blogging on Blogger, Tumblr, and Hubpages.
 It wasn’t really a surprise that I like writing.
 When I was studying in Canossa (a private Catholic school in the Philippines) during my elementary years, I used to participate in various speaking and essay contests every year.
 My heart was filled with happiness each time I won.
 It was where I belonged.

-The warm welcome I received from the people in Hubpages means a lot to me.
-I may have taken a long break on blogging but because of this wonderful experience, I never stopped believing that someday, I will continue to do what I love the most.
+The warm welcome I received from the people on Hubpages means a lot to me.
+I may have taken a long break from blogging but because of this wonderful experience, I never stopped believing that someday, I will continue to do what I love the most.

 Special thanks to Faybe Bay for recommending me to the community and welcoming me with open arms.
 You’re the BEST. ❤️